 spinning in time’s current.

-My unattended heart, wait to be taken away,
+My restless heart, wait to be taken away,

 beyond the window, to starlight things.